wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 23 And their witchcraft and their cunning are darkness unto us ; even as when a man putteth a candle under a bushel.

-24 Behold! five times hath the "striped bunting" of Columbia, triumphed over the royal cross of Britain.
+24 Behold ! five times hath the "striped bunting" of Columbia, triumphed over the royal cross of Britain.

 25 Now the great Sanhedrim, who were assembled together, forgat not the valiant deeds of the mariners of Columbia.